Tokenizing Motion: A Generative Approach for Scene Dynamics Compression: Validations

-We collect small motion dynamic videos with various scenes and resolution of 384 $\times$ 384 from the Internet for training and evaluation.
+We collect small motion dynamic videos from the Internet, with various scenes and ranging from size of 720p to 1024p.
+We square-crop the main areas of scenes dynamics and resize them to resolution of 384 $\times$ 384 for training and evaluation.
 For training, total 900 videos are used to extract their ground truth dense motions between the key frame and every inter frame.
-For evaluation, 35 videos with diverse video contents are utilized, as shown in Figure~\ref{fig:3}, and each sequence contains 50 frame with frame rate of 25 fps.
+For evaluation, we include two different datasets, as shown in Figure~\ref{fig:testset}, to verify the effectiveness of proposed motion-pattern-based prior and generalizability of proposed method.
+For the small motion dynamic videos~(denoted as motion dynamic test set in the subsequent context), 40 videos with diverse video contents are utilized, and each sequence contains 50 frames with frame rate of 25 fps.
+We also include talking-face contents for evaluation from JVET-GFV test set~\cite{gfvc-ctc}.
+We select the first 50 frames of all 18 sequences from Class D, which have head-and-shoulder contents and resolution of 512 $\times$ 512, and resize them to 384 $\times$ 384 to evaluate the performance of proposed method on talking-face contents.